 |2020/2021||1 July 2019 to 30 June 2020|

-Profits for the period 1 July 2018 to 5 April 2019 are reported twice in the tax returned for 2018/2019 and 2019/2020 meaning tax is paid twice because will be included in two separate tax returns.
+Profits for the period 1 July 2018 to 5 April 2019 are reported twice in the tax return for 2018/2019 and 2019/2020.
+This means self-employed tax is paid twice because it is included in two separate tax returns.

 Following on from the above, the sole trader has now been trading for some years.
 Consequently, they decide to change accounting periods.
 In the tax year 2021/2022 they also decide to lengthen their accounting period to 30 September.
 The basis period for 2020/2021 was 1 July 2019 to 30 June 2020, but the new one for 2021/2022 will be 15 months long (1 July 2019 to 30 September 2021).
 That means there are overlap profits for the period 1 July 2019 to 30 June 2020.

 If your accounting period in the tax year before you make the change is more than 12 months after the end of the basis period for the previous tax year, your basis period is the period between the end of the basis period for the previous tax year and the new accounting end date.

-Following on from the first example instead of lengthening accounting periods, the sole trader decides to shorten their accounting period to 31 May.
-The basis period for 2020/2021 was 1 July 2019 to 30 June 2020, but the new one for 2021/2022 will be 1 June 2020 to 30 May 2021.
+Following on from the first example, instead of lengthening accounting periods, the sole trader decides to shorten their accounting period to 31 May.
+The basis period for 2020/2021 was 1 July 2019 to 30 June 2020.
+That means the new one for 2021/2022 will be 1 June 2020 to 30 May 2021.
 The result is that there will be overlap profits will be for the month of June 2020.

 If the new accounting date is less than 12 months after the end of the basis period for the previous tax year, the basis period is the 12 months ending on the new accounting date.